Chicago Trespasser Injury Lawyers

 No landowner ever wants to have to deal with a trespasser.
-Despite posting “No Trespassing” signs on property, there may be times when a person trespasses on land intentionally, mistakenly or out of necessity.
-It is important for landowners to realize that there is no way to completely ensure that trespassers will not come onto property, and that landowners may face liability in the event that a trespasser is injured on their property.
+Despite posting “No Trespassing” signs on the property, there may be times when a person trespasses on land intentionally, mistakenly or out of necessity.
+It is important for landowners to realize that there is no way to ultimately ensure that trespassers will not come onto the property and that landowners may face liability if a trespasser is injured on their land.

 The duty of care that a landowner owes to known, unknown and child trespassers varies under Illinois law.
-Illinois law currently imposes a very narrow duty on a landowner to refrain from “willful and wanton” conduct that harms a known or unknown trespassers.
-This means that a landowner does not owe a duty of reasonable care to known trespassers.
+Illinois law currently imposes a very narrow duty on a landowner to refrain from “willful and wanton” conduct that harms a known or unknown trespasser.
+This law states that a landowner does not owe a duty of reasonable care to known trespassers.

-Trespasser liability laws become more complicated when a plaintiff’s injuries are caused by natural conditions or artificial conditions.
+Trespasser liability laws are more complicated than usual when natural conditions or artificial conditions cause a plaintiff’s injuries.
 If a plaintiff, such as a motorcyclist, neighbor or jogger, is injured by a fallen tree branch then a landowner will be liable.
 Landowners owe all individuals, including trespassers, a duty to exercise reasonable care in preventing an unreasonable risk of harm that arises from trees located near a roadway.
-Even if a landowner resides on rural property, he or still may have a duty to repair natural conditions under Illinois law.
+Even if a landowner resides on a rural property, he or still may have a duty to repair natural conditions under Illinois law.

-Premises liability cases are often very complex and require the special attention of a lawyer experienced in handling these cases.
-Call our Illinois premises liability attorneys at Rosenfeld Injury Lawyers for immediate help with your case.
-We are happy to see whether individuals injured while trespassing have a legal claim against an owner of property.
+Premises liability cases are often very complex and require the focused attention of a lawyer experienced in handling these cases.
+Call our Illinois premises liability attorneys at Rosenfeld Injury Lawyers LLC for immediate help with your suit.
+We are happy to see whether individuals injured while trespassing have a legal claim against an owner of the property.